 A common cause for X problems is the machdep.allowaperture sysctl(8) setting.
+Since this defaults to being disabled on OpenBSD 4.0, this is a fairly likely cause of the problem now.

 You need to edit /etc/sysctl.conf and set machdep.allowaperture=2 (or 1, depending upon your platform).
-This will allow X to access the aperture driver, $\underline{xf86(4)}$, upon the next reboot.
+This will allow X to access the aperture driver, xf86(4), upon the next reboot.
 It can not be made available after boot.
 This can also be set during install if you answer "Y" when you are asked whether you expect to run the X Window System.